sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Changelog/HOME.md

 - apply formatting to markdown documents
 - moved "write good enough code" to "practices" from "concepts"
 - sidebar now uses "folder" style in stead of arrows
+- update pattern template to follow the new heading structure

 #### Added